espenabr/tangible-gpt/README.md

 # gpt-chat-semiautomation

-### Tools for semi-automating interaction with OpenAI's chat completion API.
+### Tools for semi-automating interaction with OpenAI's chat completion API

 An abstraction layer of building blocks on top of the existing API to simplify automating the conversation.